DoSomething/gateway/README.md

     'updated_at' => '2017-08-10 18:21:35',
 ]);

-// $result variable would contain boolean response state.
+// $result variable will contain boolean response state.
 // In most cases, it's safe to ignore it and assume that the operation
-// has been performed successfully.
+// was completed successfully.
 ```

 For more calls and usage examples see [Blink](https://github.com/DoSomething/gateway/blob/master/src/Blink.php) and [BlinkTest](https://github.com/DoSomething/gateway/blob/master/tests/BlinkTest.php) classes.